bohdaq/rust-web-server/README.md

 1. No third party dependencies

 ## Download
-Currently, you can [download binary](https://github.com/bohdaq/rust-web-server/releases) for x86_64-unknown-linux-gnu or x86_64-apple-darwin platforms.
+Currently, you can [download binary](https://github.com/bohdaq/rust-web-server/releases) from releases page.
 Also, you can clone the repository and build **rws** binary for [other platforms](https://doc.rust-lang.org/nightly/rustc/platform-support.html).

 ## Installation
 Simply add downloaded **rws** binary to [$PATH](https://en.wikipedia.org/wiki/PATH_%28variable%29).
 To check installation execute the following code: